Iron Arachne logo glyph

 Organization

-In this culture, power is determined by popularity or public opinion.
-Landowners are most highly regarded.
-Men are dominant.
-Social mobility is only possible through marriage.
+In this culture, power is determined by religious affiliation.
+Warriors are most highly regarded.
+Neither gender is dominant.
+Social mobility is only possible for those who are part of a certain racial or ethnic group.

 Religion